gabriellegall/dbt_netsuite/README.md

 When developing on feature branches, the developers must use the dbt commands `make dbt_run MODEL=...` and `make dbt_test [MODEL=...]`.
 Those commands will automatically capture the name of the current branch and run the models/tests creating a development schema matching this name.
 Those commands will also use the defer-to-prod argument `--defer --state prod_run_artifacts` to ensure that any model can be executed independently and cost-efficiently.
 If the production artifacts need to be updated because new models were deployed in production, the developers can use the command `make refresh_artifacts` which will update the folder `prod_run_artifacts` with the latest files.
+Those can later be merged with the Master branch.

 Once the feature is developed, pushed and the pull request is merged (closed), a GitHub action will trigger the macro `dbt_dev_drop_schema` to delete all models created on the development schema holding the branch name.